oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 The solution?
 Beef up GHC's typechecker with a plugin.
 I first came across this approach in [Kenneth Foner's talk at Compose](https://www.youtube.com/watch?v=u_OsUlwkmBQ).
 He used a plugin that called out to the [Z3 theorem prover](https://github.com/Z3Prover/z3) [from @diatchki_improving_2015]; I'll use a [simpler plugin](https://hackage.haskell.org/package/ghc-typelits-natnormalise) which just normalizes type-literals.

 From what I've used of these plugins so far, they seem to work really well.
-They're very in unobtrusive, only requiring a pragma at the top of your file:
+They're very unobtrusive, only requiring a pragma at the top of your file:

 ```{.haskell}
 {-# OPTIONS_GHC -fplugin GHC.TypeLits.Normalise #-}
 ```

-Each typechecker plugin is called when GHC can't unify two types: other than that, there's no change to the code.
+The plugin is only called when GHC can't unify two types: this means you don't get odd-looking error messages in unrelated code (in fact, the error messages I've seen so far have been excellent—a real improvement on the standard error messages for type-level arithmetic).
 Another benefit is that we get to use type-level literals (`Nat`{.haskell} imported from [GHC.TypeLits](https://hackage.haskell.org/package/base-4.9.1.0/docs/GHC-TypeLits.html)), rather then the noisy-looking type-level Peano numbers.

 ```{.haskell .literate}
 data Tree n a = Root a (Node n a)